fbpx

 When Good Grades Break Bad!

 The Report Card also brings about the controversial topic of standardized testing and how it affects students of all abilities.
 How valuable are these tests?
 Do they cause more harm than good?
-My personal opinion is a resounding YES, but I digress for this book review. 😉

 See what people are saying about The Report Card Novel Study by The Teaching Bank!